patimejia/PyBluePrints/README.md

 ## Installation

-To install PyBlueprintMaker, you can use pip:
+To install PyBlueprintMaker, you can use `pip`:

 ```
 pip install PyBlueprintMaker